qlik-oss/core-website/docs/documentation/services/mira.md

 # Mira

-_Mira_ provides QIX Engine instance discovery in containerized environments.
+Mira is a QIX Engine discovery service for containerized environments.

-The purpose of the service is for other services to be able to get a set of available QIX Engine instances with properties of each QIX Engine instance.
+Mira finds the available QIX Engine instances and the properties of each instance.
-This information can be used to take decisions on, for example which engine that is suitable to open a new session towards, or if there is a need to start a new QIX Engine instance.
+You can then use this information to make decisions about scalability and performance, for example, on which engine should you open a new session, or when will you need to start a new QIX Engine instance.

 ## Distribution

-Mira is distributed as a Docker image and is available on Docker Hub as [qlikea/mira](https://hub.docker.com/r/qlikea/mira).
+Mira is distributed as a Docker image, and it is available on Docker Hub as [qlikea/mira](https://hub.docker.com/r/qlikea/mira).

-Mira is available as open source on [GitHub](https://github.com/qlik-ea/mira).
+It is also available as open source on [GitHub](https://github.com/qlik-ea/mira).

-## API
+## Mira REST API

-The [api-doc.yml](https://github.com/qlik-ea/mira/blob/master/doc/api-doc.yml) provides an OpenAPI specification of the Mira REST API.

 Mira exposes its REST API on port 9100.

+To see an OpenAPI specification of the Mira REST API, open the [api-doc.yml](https://github.com/qlik-ea/mira/blob/master/doc/api-doc.yml) file.

 ## Configuration